edinburgh-napier/set09121/lectures/lecture11.md

 ---

-## Fundamentals -- Laws of Motion
+## Fundamentals - Laws of Motion

 ---

 # What are the Laws of Motion?

-- Game physics are underpinned by Newton's three Laws of Motion.
+- Game physics are underpinned by Newton's Three Laws of Motion.
     - First described by Isaac Newton in the 17th century.
-- Newton three laws are:
+- Newton's laws are:
-    1. An object in motion stays in motion unless a force is applied to it.
+    1. An object in motion stays in motion unless an external force is applied to it.
-    2. A force applied to an object causes an acceleration in that direction multiplied by the inverse mass of the object.
+    2. A force applied to an object causes an acceleration in that direction, multiplied by the inverse mass of the object.
-    3. For any action there is an but opposite reaction.
+    3. For any action there is an equal, but opposite reaction.
-- There are also Euler's two laws of rigid body motion which we won't discuss here.
+- There are also Euler's Two Laws of Rigid Body Motion which we won't discuss here.

 ---